 “It's how I sleep at night knowing that if my faves disband it wasn't my fault,” a Reddit user wrote two years ago, when asked why they buy K-pop albums.
 “I eye-roll so hard when there's an outcry of people blaming companies for disbanding groups and for flopping [when] they spend $0 on them,” they added.
 On Twitter, a curiouscat question sent to one user last year reads: “You call yourself a fan and you have ONE BTS album? (that you probably stole from your local target LOL) broke bitch”.

-Obviously, a very ~online~ sense of humour runs through thee tone of those posts.
+online sense of humour runs through thee tone of those posts.
 But it manifests in darker ways IRL too, even unintentionally.
 K-pop fansigns, for example – an events where fans get to meet their idols face to face – usually work on a lottery system, meaning that those who've bought multiple albums have a higher chance of getting in.
 Some stans end up buying more than 40 copies for the vague possibility of being chosen.
 Fans themselves can then come to internalise the pressure to own everything, believing that not being able to afford merch equals missing out on a fundamental part of the fan experience.

 “I think younger fans especially feel a lot of pressure to ‘protect’ and support their faves by constantly engaging – be it with buying merch or tweeting and streaming,” says Bora, a 31-year-old K-pop fan from the UK.
 “Pace yourselves a bit.
 You don’t have to do everything, watch everything or buy everything.
 Do as much as you can – to be a true fan or to love them doesn’t mean you have to give up yourself.”